codingmamakaz/wine-cli-app/README.md

 # WineCli

-This Ruby Gem provides a CLI to view some wine pairing rules and recipes to pair with wines.
+This Ruby Gem provides a CLI to view wine pairing rules and recipes to pair with wines.
+It shows fifteen different wine varietals to view pairing rules, suggested dishes and recipe url.

-In this directory, you'll find the files you need to be able to package up your Ruby library into a gem.
-Put your Ruby code in the file `lib/wine_cli`.
-To experiment with that code, run `bin/console` for an interactive prompt.

 ## Installation